 The Laboratory maintains two construction air permits which were issued by the IDNR in December 1996.
 These are for the paint booth and sand blaster.
-A paint booth in the Ames Laboratory Graphics department is exempt from permitting.
-(See correspondence in APPENDIX B and section 3.17 for a summary of permits).
+The Laboratory also has nine exempt air emission sources.
+(See section 3.17 for a summary of permits).

 The Laboratory was in compliance with all CAA requirements, including the NESHAP regulations for radionuclide emissions from DOE facilities.
-The Laboratory used small quantities of chemicals and radioactive materials for laboratory bench-top research and development activities in 2009.
-The Laboratory did not have any air emissions in 2009 that could have exposed the public to radioactivity (See correspondences in APPENDIX B).
+The Laboratory used small quantities of chemicals and radioactive materials for laboratory bench-top research and development activities in 2011.
+The Laboratory did not have any air emissions in 2011 that could have exposed the public to radioactivity (See correspondences in APPENDIX B).